Last updated: November 3, 2022

-We collect and use personal information to respond to inquiries on our website, to provide our clients with the services for which they hired us, and to provide event invitees and attendees with the ability to take part in said services.
-Specifically, we use your information to help you complete a transaction or order, to register for and facilitate your participation in our clients’ events, to deliver products and services to you, to bill you for products or services you purchased, and to provide ongoing service and support.
+We collect and use personal information to respond to inquiries on our website, to provide our clients with the services for which they hired us, and to provide event invitees, attendees, sponsors, and others with the ability to take part in said services.
+Specifically, we use your information to help you complete a transaction or order, to register for and facilitate your participation in our clients’ events, to record audio/visual content, to communicate event information to you, to deliver products and services to you, to bill you for products or services you purchased, and to provide ongoing service and support.
 Occasionally we may use your information to contact you in the case of an issue with your use of our services.

 “Personal information” means any information we collect that identifies, relates to, describes, or is capable of being associated with, a particular individual.
 The types of personal information that we collect include (but are not limited to):